Madhuri2808D/REST-API-CLIENT/README.md

 3.It sends an HTTP GET request to OpenWeatherMap API.

 4.The JSON response is parsed to extract weather details.

-T
-5.he extracted data is displayed in a structured format.
+5.The extracted data is displayed in a structured format.

 ##*Applications* :